W3C

 WAI

-WAI (the Web Accessibility Initiative) is put forth by the W3C, and it’s comprised of strategies, standards, and supporting documents, which help us make the Web more accessible to people with disabilities.
+WAI (the Web Accessibility Initiative) is put forth by the W3C, and it's comprised of strategies, standards, and supporting documents, that help us make the Web more accessible to people with disabilities.

 WAI is responsible for both WCAG and ARIA.